-Rules of procedure
+Rules of Procedure

 Arbitrations shall be conducted according to the Rules for Kaiser Permanente Member Arbitrations Overseen by the Office of the Independent Administrator ("Rules of Procedure") developed by the Office of the Independent Administrator in consultation with Kaiser Permanente and the Arbitration Oversight Board.
-Copies of the Rules of Procedure may be obtained from our Member Service Contact Center.
+Copies of the Rules of Procedure may be obtained from Member Services.